Excel in One of Health Care’s Most In-demand Professions

 You’ll explore topics including new technologies, health care accounting, finance, and data analysis to transform data into actionable information, as well as be able to apply legal and ethical principles to create or modify processes and policy.
 You’ll also graduate prepared to implement administrative, marketing, and leadership strategies, analyze health care accounting processes, develop health care staff, and execute organizational change.

-Gain the competencies and confidence you need to create change and help health care organizations flourish with the MHA online from Utica College.
+Gain the competencies and confidence you need to create change and help health care organizations flourish with the MHA online from Utica University.

 The demand for medical and health care administrators is booming.